Destruction of chemical weapons in the United States: Neutralization

 In the United States, neutralization was first selected as an alternative to incineration to destroy stockpiles of chemical agent stored in bulk.
 Depending on the type of agent to be destroyed, neutralization destroys the chemical agent by mixing it with hot water or hot water and sodium hydroxide.
 The U.S. Army’s Chemical Materials Agency applied this method to safely eliminate its stockpile of mustard agent in Edgewood, Maryland, and VX nerve agent in Newport, Indiana.
 Both stockpiles were stored in large steel containers without explosives or other weapon components.
 The industrial wastewater produced by the process, known as hydrolysate, was sent to a permitted commercial hazardous waste storage, treatment and disposal facility for treatment and disposal.

 Neutralization is the selected method for the Department of Defense’s Assembled Chemical Weapons Alternatives facilities in Pueblo, Colorado, and Richmond, Kentucky.

 Sites in the United States

 Pine Bluff

 The Pine Bluff Arsenal is a former chemical weapons production, storage and disposal site located in southeastern Arkansas.
 Established in 1941, this 14944 acre facility was a manufacturing port for many chemical weapons.
 The Northwestern portion of the site contains 431 acre of land that holds a 3,850 ton stockpile of weaponry.
+Currently all of the chemical weapons have been destroyed.